nabilmahsud/cleomaster/README.md

   <div>

 - :telescope: Hey there, I am Nabil Rashid.
 I am a student of Software Engineering.
-My hobbies includes penetration testing, studying crpytography (not cryptocurrency) and football.

 - :seedling: I am an experienced JavaScript and Python developer.

 - :zap: Below, you can find the languages and tool that I work on, and some of my projects.